Jon Speelman

-Jonathan Simon Speelman (born 2 October 1956) is an English Grandmaster chess player, mathematician and chess writer.
+Jonathan Simon Speelman (born 2 October 1956) is an English chess grandmaster and author.

 Early life and education

-He was educated at Worcester College, Oxford, where he read Mathematics.
+Jonathan Simon Speelman was born on 2 October 1956 in Marylebone, London.
+He was educated at St Paul's School, London, and Worcester College, Oxford, where he read mathematics.

 Career

 A winner of the British Chess Championship in 1978, 1985 and 1986, Speelman has been a regular member of the English team for the Chess Olympiad, an international biennial chess tournament organised by FIDE, the World Chess Federation.

 He qualified for two Candidates Tournaments: